aiqc/AIQC/docs/explainer.rst

 .. raw:: html

   <p class="explain">
-    Practitioners oversee the <i>tuning</i> of an algorithm much like a chef cooking supper.
-If the food doesn't fit in the pan, switch to a larger pan (aka <i>architecture</i>) with deeper/ taller layers.
-If the food is cooking too fast, turn down the knobs (aka <i>hyperparameters</i>) like the "learning rate."
-At first the number of options seems overwhelming, but you quickly realize that you'll only need to learn a handful of common dinner recipes.
+    Data scientists oversee the training of an algorithm much like a chefs cooks a supper.
+The heat is what actually cooks the food, but there's still a few things that the chef controls (aka <i>tunes</i>).
+If the food is cooking too fast, then turn down the knobs (aka <i>hyperparameters</i>) like the "learning rate."
+If the food doesn't fit in the pan, then switch to a larger pan (aka <i>architecture</i>) with deeper/ taller "layers."
+At first, the number of options seems overwhelming, but you quickly realize that you only need to learn a handful of common dinner <a href='tutorials.html'>recipes</a> in order to get by.
   </p>

 |